srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 In this lab, you will complete the following activities:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources).
 * Enable diagnostic logs.
 * Enable metrics.
 * Set up alerts for those metrics.
 * Download and run an app that simulates IoT devices connecting via X.509 and sending messages to the hub.
 * Run the app until the alerts begin to fire.
-* View the metrics results and check the diagnostic logs.
+* Observe the metrics and check the diagnostic logs.

 ## Lab Instructions